LuckyJimJD/CivilProcedure/_pages/syllabus.md

 #### Grading

 Your final grade for the term will be based on a midterm exam (40%) and a final exam (60%).
 The midterm will be a take-home exam.
 The final will be a closed-book/closed-notes exam.
-These will consist of short-answer and essay questions.
+The exams will consist of short-answer and essay questions.
 Dates for the midterm and final exams are indicated in the Class Schedule & Assignments section below.

 There will also be online review quizzes during the term (as indicated in the Class Schedule & Assignments section below).
 These quizzes are intended as diagnostic tools to assess your understanding of the concepts and help focus your efforts in preparing for the midterm and final exams.
-They will be ungraded, but completion of each quiz is required to receive course credit.
+The review quizzes will be ungraded, but completion of each quiz is required to receive course credit.

 #### Class Preparation, Attendance, & Participation